Web mapping: Impact on society

+Positive Impacts

 Web maps have become an essential tool for many, as illustrated by a 2021 labor strike demanding (among other things) a certain type of map.
 Web mapping has allowed for a more environmentally conscious way of navigating location.
-With the creation of web mapping, people do not have to use paper maps anymore, as it is accessible through the internet, benefiting our environment.
-Also, atlases or paper maps that were accessed could have been outdated.
-With web mapping, in real time, users are able to get step by step directions to a location based on where they currently are located with the most current geographical information.
-It also allows you to choose routes with distances and estimated times of travel for each.
-You can even choose your mode of transportation like driving or walking.
+With the creation of web mapping, people do not have to use paper maps anymore, as it is accessible through the internet, benefiting the environment.
+Also, atlases or paper maps can become outdated as time passes and the relevant geography changes.
+With web mapping, users are able to access periodically updated geographical information to get step by step directions to a location based on where they currently are located.
+Directions provided by web maps can allows be customised based on mode of transportation, with final distances and estimated travel times for each calculated beforehand.

-Another benefit is that web mapping has allowed more of the general population to access this technology because it is free and accessible to anyone with an internet connection.
-It also gives us real-time updates about traffic and road conditions which can lead to safer travels.
-Although not a common use, web mapping can be used to learn more about culture and history.
-You can explore historical maps, cultural landmarks, natural features, parks, trails, report issues, natural hazards, pollution, and much more.
-By doing this, we are able to create a safer and more welcoming community to live in.
+Another benefit is that web mapping has allowed more of the general population to navigate around otherwise brand new areas because it is free and accessible to anyone with an internet connection.
+Most web maps give real-time updates about traffic and road conditions, allowing drivers to make quicker and safer journeys.
+Although a niche function, web mapping can be used to learn more about culture and history.
+Users can explore historical maps, cultural landmarks, natural features, parks, trails, report issues, natural hazards, pollution, and much more.